 The BiblioTECH Library System is very flexible in its handling of barcodes.

-if you update BiblioTECH Patron records using data from an Administration system, you can use the Adminstrative ID as the patron's barcode (providing that it would be unique within the Library System)
+If you update BiblioTECH Patron records using data from an Administration system, you can use the Administrative ID as the Patron's barcode (providing that it would be unique within the Library System).